 Feeling a compulsive urge to drink, worrying about where or when you’ll have your next drink, and finding it hard to enjoy yourself without drinking are all common signs of alcohol dependence (

 The cause of this dependence can be complex.
-It may be caused in part by your genes and family history, but your environment can play a large role as well (
+It may be caused in part by genetics and family history, but your environment can also play a large role (

 There are many other side effects of chronic alcohol use.
 While health effects vary between individuals, drinking is often linked to depression and anxiety.

 Some people may use alcohol as a quick fix to improve their mood and reduce anxiety, but this typically only provides short-term relief.
-In the long term, it can end up worsening your overall mental state and health (
+In the long term, it can worsen your overall mental and physical health (

 Drinking may also affect your weight and body composition.

-Your gender and genetics can affect the rate at which your body metabolizes alcohol.
+Your sex and genetics can affect the rate at which your body metabolizes alcohol.

 The primary enzymes involved in alcohol metabolism are alcohol dehydrogenase (ADH) and aldehyde dehydrogenase (ALDH) (